How to Plan a Chinese American Wedding: Making it Authentically Yours

 Chinese Tea Ceremony

 In this ritual, the couple serves tea to parents and elder relatives as a gesture of respect and gratitude, receiving blessings and red envelopes in return.
-It’s one of the most cherished Chinese wedding traditions, symbolizing the union of two families and the couple’s transition into married life.
-Many couples hold it before the main ceremony or during the reception.
+It's one of the most cherished Chinese wedding traditions, symbolizing two families uniting and the couple's passage into married life.

 Qipao/Cheongsam (Chinese Wedding Dresses)